Updated: Dec 1, 2020

 Just a short distance away, you can check out Ketam Quarry from the view point.
 There are 5 old quarries on the island, bearing evidences that granite quarrying was once an activity on Ubin.
 Four of the quarries are in the west, only Balai Quarry is to the east.
 These old quarries have become freshwater reservoirs, forming beautiful scenery and yet dangerous at the same time.
 Do not get too close to them as they could be 10-storey in depth.
 They are fenced up for your safety, so keep your distance.

 There are more for you to explored but we need to move on to the east side.
 After the short trail in Ketam Mountain Bike Park, U-turn and head back to the main intersection point, as mentioned, near the village.

 The East Side

 After Chek Jawa and on the way back, you will pass by Balai Quarry.
-Viewing from higher ground, Balai Quarry is actually much more scenic than the others.
+Viewing from higher ground, Balai Quarry is actually much more scenic than the other quarries.